-At FYZICAL Therapy and Balance Centers-Forest Grove, fall prevention is the cornerstone of our mission; “Balance” is part of our name after all!
-The week of September 21st is the start of the fall season, but it also kicks off Fall Prevention Awareness Week.
-Each year we bring focus to this very important topic though our “Fight the Fall!” campaign.
+At FYZICAL Therapy & Balance Centers, fall prevention is the cornerstone of our mission; “Balance” is part of our name after all!
+September 22nd is National Falls Prevention Awareness Day, and every year we bring focus to this very important topic through our “Fight the Fall!” initiative.

 Falls are preventable.
 If you or someone you know suffers from imbalance, keep in mind that early intervention is key.
 Falling is not an inevitable result of aging, and there are steps you can take to improve your balance and decrease the chances of falling.
 By identifying risk, future injuries can be prevented.
 Our skilled physical therapists will create a program specifically tailored to your needs, so you can begin your quest to regain your footing, your confidence, and your freedom.
 Together we can Fight the Fall!